 - Technical differentiators (API, integrations, security, UX)

-The tone of voice should match the audience — technical for developers, and benefit-driven for marketers or business users.”
+The tone should be tailored to the audience.
+It can be technical for developers and benefit-driven for marketers and business users.”

-Here’s a great example of a LinkedIn ad calling out a real-life pain point — getting stuck when building marketing assets in multiple languages:
+Here’s a great example of a LinkedIn ad addressing a common problem: getting stuck when creating marketing materials in multiple languages.

 Retarget Users Who Started Free Trials or Demos